Who We Are

 - GF-303 Order on Petition for Adult Adoption.
 Fill out the caption (top portion with name, date of birth, case number) and #9 only.
 Original and one copy.

-- F-05022 State Report of Adoption.
+- State Report of Adoption Form.
 Use black ink only.
 No whiteouts, cross outs or erasures.
 Fill out page 1 (Sections I, II, III and IV) completely.

 - A check or money order for $20 made payable to “State of Wis.
-Vital Records.”
+Vital Records” (if original birth certificate is from Wisconsin).
 No cash.

 - Appear for your hearing.
 The person seeking to adopt, their spouse, if any, and the person seeking to be adopted must appear in person for the hearing.
 If you want a certified copy of the order, go to Room 207 following the hearing and pay $4 after the hearing.